 1. Understand Your Walmart OTIF Scorecard

 Walmart allows suppliers to track their OTIF performance in Retail Link® with the OTIF Scorecard.
-It’s a great tool to monitor potential issues and see how your company may be penalized.
+It’s a great tool to monitor your performance, see potential issues, and avoid being penalized for non-compliance.

 If you have questions about the Walmart OTIF Scorecard, the 8th & Walton team will go over it with you during a free consultation.

-In-full accuracy links back to what is listed on the PO.
-Make it a regular practice to verify the product being shipped to Walmart and the quantity match what is stated on the PO.
+In-Full accuracy links back to what is listed on the PO.
+Make it a regular practice to verify that the product being shipped to Walmart and the quantity match what is on the PO.

 If you are out of an item requested on the PO, do not substitute.
 This will result in a penalty.
 Item data on the PO must be accurate.

 Walmart may change or even cancel a PO.
-Work with your team to be notified automatically of any PO changes or cancelations.
+Work with your team to be notified automatically of any PO changes or cancellations.

 3. Talk With Your Walmart Merchant